tayyabk52/RoomLedger/readme.md

 - **Settlement History**: Track all past settlements
 - **Flexible Expense Splitting**: Split bills between selected group members
 - **Real-time Balances**: See who owes what instantly
+- **Room Preferences**: Name your room and pick the currency that fits your household

 ## 📱 Example Scenario